 To treat, or not to treat?

-Around urban areas, signs of pollution are generally pretty obvious – and you’re probably not going to need or want to drink water on a suburban bushwalk.
+Around urban areas, signs of pollution are generally pretty obvious – and you’re probably not going to need or want to drink water from creeks on a suburban bushwalk.
 But even in remote areas, determining the quality of a water-source can be difficult.
 The presence of foam may be an obvious sign of pollution – but equally it may be naturally caused by surfactants, such as dissolved organic matter.
 Conversely, a crystal-clear river running through a wilderness area can be polluted by urban run-off a long distance upstream.

 If a flowing stream looks clear and has no discernible odour, the only somewhat reliable way to ensure it is safe to drink is to check on a topographical map that there upstream of the collection there are no:

 - Farms or agricultural areas